 Sagarmatha National Park, Tourism, Its History and site to visit

-Sagarmatha national park is the most beautiful park that lies in the middle of the Himalayas.
-This national park was established in 1976 in the Solu Khumbu district in the northern part of Nepal.
-This region consists of the great Himalayan range from the international border with Tibet.
-Whereas the southern part consists of the Dudh Koshi River.
-Sagarmatha national park is surrounded by mountains from all sides.
-You can get a spectacular view of the mountain peak over 8000m from this national park.
-You can also see various other small peaks and the great Mount Everest.
-Most of the part in Sagarmatha national park includes the barren land.
-Research says that 69% of this national park is barren land, 28% of grazing land, and lastly 3% of the forest.
+Sagarmatha National Park is the most beautiful in the middle of the Himalayas.
+This national park was established in 1976 in the Solu Khumbu district in northern Nepal.
+This region comprises the great Himalayan range from the international border with Tibet.
+Meanwhile, the southern part consists of the Dudh Koshi River.

 Sagarmatha National Park Tourism

-Sagarmatha national park has been included in the world heritage site by UNESCO.
-You can get the view of Lhotse, Cho Oyu, Pumori, Ama Dablam, Thamserku, Kwangde, Kangtaiga and Gyachyung Kang.
-Sagarmatha national park has been the preservation site for rare animals and birds for a very long time.
-The Red panda and Snow leopard are the rare animals found in Sagarmatha national park.
-Sagarmatha national park is compromises of 1100 square kilometres.
-The birdlife of Sagarmatha national park has been a major tourist attraction.
+The Red panda and Snow leopard are the rare animals in Sagarmatha National Park.
+Sagarmatha National Park is comprised of 1100 square kilometers.
+The birdlife of Sagarmatha National Park has been a significant tourist attraction.
 Visitors enjoy bird watching while enjoying the mountains.

 History

-Sagarmatha national park is the first national park of Nepal, which was included in the world heritage site by UNESCO.
-This national park was founded in 1976 and enlisted in UNSECO in 1979 BS.
-According to the buffer zone management guidelines, a Buffer Zone of 106 sq.mil was added for the conservation of forest, wildlife, and cultural energy.
-The alternative source of energy was also developed for a very long time.
-Sagarmatha national park is the protection centre for the birds and animals in the Khumbu region.
+Sagarmatha National Park is the first national park of Nepal that was included as a World Heritage Site by UNESCO.
+This national park was founded in 1976 and enlisted in UNESCO in 1979 BS.
+According to the buffer zone management guidelines, a Buffer Zone of 106 sq.mil was added to conserve forest, wildlife, and cultural energy.
+An alternative source of power was also developed for a very long time.
+Sagarmatha National Park is the protection center for the birds and animals in the Khumbu region.

-According to the survey, about 19000-tourist visit Sagarmatha national park every year.
-Mostly Sherpa people live in that village.
+According to the survey, about 19,000 tourists visit Sagarmatha National Park annually.
+Most Sherpa people live in that village.

 Cultural and Heritage

-Mostly Sherpa and Gurung people live in the Himalayan region of Nepal.
+The Sherpa and Gurung people live mainly in the Himalayan region of Nepal.
 Gurung and Sherpa people are unique in culture.
-Originally, people of Sherpa culture live in the Salmo Gang in the eastern part of the Tibetan region.
-They left Tibet in the 1400s and 1500s ad arrive in the Himalayas in Nepal.
-While entering Nepal they separate themselves into two groups, Khumbu and Solu.
-People of the Solukhumbu region are used to the altitude of the region.
-Almost all the people in the Khumbu region follow Buddhism that is why you will find many small ad big monasteries on the trail.
+Initially, people of Sherpa culture lived in the Salmo Gang in the eastern part of the Tibetan region.
+They left Tibet in the 1400s and 1500s to arrive in Nepal’s Himalayas.
+While entering Nepal, they separate themselves into two groups, Khumbu and Solu.
+People of the Solukhumbu region are used to the altitude of the area.
+Almost everyone in the Khumbu region follows Buddhism, meaning many small and significant monasteries are on the trail.

 Sagarmatha National Park Entry Fee and Timings

-Generally, Sagarmatha national park is open for 24 hours for convenience to all people.
-However, we suggest you not visit the park after the sunset, as it will be dark all around and is a bit risky as many wildlife are inhabitant there.
-Also do not walk alone anywhere in the park.
+Generally, Sagarmatha National Park is open 24 hours a day for everyone’s convenience.
+However, we suggest you do not visit the park after sunset, as it will be dark all around and is a bit risky, as there is a lot of wildlife there.
+Also, do not walk alone anywhere in the park.

-For entering Sagarmatha national park, firstly you should buy the access pass.
-You can buy the pass from the visitor center, which lies at Monzo and Namche Bazar.
-The cost for entering a pass depends on which country you belong to if you belong to of any the SAARC country then you will have to pay RS 2400 per person whereas foreigners have to pay RS 4800 per person.
-You must have your password to get the pass.
+First, you should buy the access pass to enter Sagarmatha National Park.
+You can buy the pass from the visitor center at Monzo and Namche Bazar.
+The cost of entering a pass depends on which country you belong to.
+If you belong to any SAARC country, you must pay RS 2400 per person, whereas foreigners must pay RS 4800 per person.
+It would help if you had your password to get the pass.

 Safety

-You should not disturb or harm any animals or birds there.
-There are certain rules that you should follow while going inside the park, you can read the rules on the board.
+It would help if you did not disturb or harm any animals or birds there.
+You should follow specific rules inside the park; you can read the rules on the board.

 VISITOR FACILITIES

-Visitors have been continuously been increasing since the last couple of years.
-The summer and monsoon seasons are the toughest seasons as the weather becomes extremely cold.
-Therefore, people visiting Sagarmatha national park during this season are relatively lesser.
+Visitors have been continuously increasing over the last couple of years.
+The summer and monsoon seasons are the most challenging, as the weather becomes freezing.
+Therefore, relatively fewer people visit Sagarmatha National Park during this season.

-Sometimes the crowd on the trail gets higher but the entire trail will provide you with a spectacular view of the mountains.
-During the trek, you will go through Kala Pattar, which is the famous viewpoint for the thrilling view of Mt.Everest.
-Sagarmatha national park trek will take you to the world-famous Everest View Hotel and Syangboche.
+Sometimes, the crowd on the trail gets higher, but the entire trail will provide you with a spectacular view of the mountains.
+During the trek, you will go through Kala Pattar, the famous viewpoint for the thrilling view of Mt.Everest.
+The Sagarmatha National Park trek will take you to the world-famous Everest View Hotel and Syangboche.
 Namche Bazar is another well-known spot for tourists to observe the local life and culture of the people.
 There are different hotels and lodges which provide food and accommodation facilities.

-There is an information center and interpretative serve in Namche Bazar for easement of the treks.
-At Sagarmatha national park, they will prove you the handbook, which has required information about the park.
+Namche Bazar has an information center and interpretative service to ease the treks.
+At Sagarmatha National Park, they will provide you with the handbook with the required information about the park.
 For transportation, you can either take a roadway starting from Kathmandu or an airstrip from Kathmandu airport to Lukla.

 What is the best time to visit Sagarmatha National Park?